BANGKOK — Bangkok’s new-but-not-so-new riverside lifestyle compound packed in huge crowds on its opening weekend.

 According to guides, that was the year the complex was turned over from the Bisalputra family to the renowned Wang Lee clan.
 Led by the Rujiraporn Wang Lee, Lhong 1919’s major restoration began in October 2016.

-Lhong 1919, on Chiang Mai Alley in Khlong San area, is open daily from 10am to 10pm.
-The shrine is open 8am through 8pm.
-It can be reached by motorbike or taxi from BTS Saphan Taksin or BTS Krung Thonburi.
-The nearest pier is Wat Thong Thammachat pier.
-The complex’s Wang Lee pier will soon open to the public.
+Lhong 1919, on Chiang Mai Alley in Khlong San area, can be reached by motorbike or taxi from BTS Saphan Taksin or BTS Krung Thonburi.
+More information can be found on its Facebook page.